A detailed comparative study of open source deep learning frameworks: Introduction

 DL approaches have significantly outperformed state-of-the-art approaches in many classical problems of many fields such as image processing, computer vision, speech processing, natural language processing (NLP), etc. Moreover, the scientific community (from both the academia and the industry) has quickly and massively adopted DL.
 Open source implementations of successful DL algorithms quickly appeared on code sharing websites, and were subsequently used by many researchers in different fields.

 Several DL frameworks exist such as TensorFlow, Theano, CNTK, Caffe, Torch, Neon, pylearn, etc. Each one of these frameworks has different features and performance characteristics.
 Further, each framework utilizes different techniques to optimize its implementation of DL algorithms.
 Although the same algorithm is implemented in different frameworks, the performance of the different implementations can vary greatly.
-A researcher/implementer willing to employ such an algorithm in his research or application faces a difficult choice, since the number of different implementations is high and the effort invested by the research community in scientifically comparing these implementations is limited.
+Researchers/practitioners looking to employ such algorithms in their research or application face a difficult choice, since the number of different implementations is high and the effort invested by the research community in scientifically comparing these implementations is limited.

 In this work, we aim at providing qualitative and quantitative comparison between popular open source DL frameworks.
-To be more specific, we focus on three very popular DL frameworks, namely Theano (from LISA Lab, University of Montreal), TensorFlow (from Google), and CNTK (from Microsoft).
+To be more specific, we focus on three very popular DL frameworks, namely Theano (from MILA Lab, University of Montreal), TensorFlow (from Google), and CNTK (from Microsoft).
 These frameworks support multi-core CPUs as well as multiple GPUs.
-All of them import cuDNN, which is a DL library from NVIDIA that supports highly tuned implementations for standard routines such as forward and backward convolution, normalization, pooling, and activation layers.
-We compare these frameworks by training different neural network (NN) architectures on five different standard benchmark datasets for various tasks in image processing, computer vision and NLP.
-In an earlier version of this work \cite{shatnawi2018comparative}, we only considered two datasets.
-Despite their importance, comparative studies like ours that focus on performance issues are rare.
+All of them import cuDNN, which is a DL library from NVIDIA that supports highly tuned implementations for standard routines such as forward and backward convolution, normalization, pooling, and activation layers.\footnote{The frameworks now have updates which were not present during the writing of this paper.} We compare these frameworks by training different NN architectures on five different standard benchmark datasets for various tasks in image processing, computer vision and NLP.\footnote{In an earlier version of this work~\cite{shatnawi2018comparative}, we only considered two datasets.} Despite their importance, comparative studies like ours that focus on performance issues are rare.
 A comparative study of the frameworks is important in order to enable people who are interested in applying DL in their research and/or applications to make informed decisions about which of the existing frameworks suits their needs.